-Electric vehicle or EV technology usually stored in a rechargeable battery, to power an electric motor, which turns the wheels on the road.
+Electric vehicle Technology or EV technology usually stored in a rechargeable battery, to power an electric motor, which turns the wheels on the road.

 The growing popularity of EV technology around the world, including in Indonesia, is caused by the technology’s ability to tackle the fossil-fuel-related issue.
 Fossil fuel causes detrimental effects on the environment and it is also a depleting resource.
 By estimation, fossil fuel will be depleted by 2060, which pushes everyone to look for new resources in the form of renewable energy sources.
-Electric vehicle or EV answer the mentioned issue, as they offer friendlier and cleaner energy.
+EV answer the mentioned issue, as they offer friendlier and cleaner energy.

-The EV Industry in Indonesia
+The Electric Vehicle Industry in Indonesia

 The Indonesian Government has designed ambitious plans where the aims is for domestic electric vehicles to be the nation’s product and export base for motor vehicles.

-The EV industry in Indonesia is still working its way up.
+The electric vehicle industry in Indonesia is still working its way up.
 In 2019, 15,000 EVs were sold out.
 The Indonesian Government plans to produce more – aiming 400,000 EVs by 2025 and 1,000,000 EVs by 2035.
 Jakarta and Bali, as the country’s capital and international tourist destination, will be the model cities for EV implementation.